biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 ```
 <br/>

-## Aligning the reads to the genome (and counting them at the same time!)
+## Aligning reads to the genome (and counting them at the same time!)
 To use **STAR** for the read alignment (default --runMode option), we have to specify the following options:
 * the index directory (**--genomeDir**)
 * the read files (**--readFilesIn**)